Engee documentation

 Location of poles and zeros

-Studying the location of poles and zeros can be useful for problems such as stability analysis.
+Studying the location of poles and zeros can be useful for tasks such as stability analysis.
 This example compares two closed-loop systems that have the same transfer function of the control object and different controllers.

 Let's create two models of closed-loop systems.